AP source: Duke women end basketball season amid virus

 The person spoke on condition of anonymity Friday because the school has not publicly announced the decision.

-The Blue Devils are the first Power Five school to have started this season and will not finish it because of the virus.
+The Blue Devils are the first Power Five team to drop out after starting this season.
 The Ivy League opted out of playing winter sports in November before the basketball season started.
-A few other schools also decided not to play this year.
+A few other schools also decided not to play.

 New coach Kara Lawson, who was hired in July, had said this month: “I don't think we should be playing right now.
 That's my opinion on it."
 That came a day after Duke men's coach Mike Krzyzewski questioned why college basketball was being played in the midst of the pandemic.